10 Small Things That Make a Big Difference to How You Feel

 5. Eat Something Sitting Down

-Most women eat at least one meal a day standing over the kitchen counter, or at a desk, or in the car.
+Most women eat at least one meal a day standing over the kitchen counter, or at a desk, or while managing something else at the same time.

 The act of sitting down to eat — even for ten minutes — changes the quality of the experience entirely.
 It signals to your body that this is a moment of nourishment rather than refuelling.
-It gives you a natural pause in the middle of a day that otherwise has none.
-It is, in the most literal sense, taking care of yourself.
+It gives you a natural pause in a day that otherwise has none.

 6. Do One Thing You Have Been Putting Off